Skip to content

 • Read-only for non-admin roles (no INSERT/UPDATE/DELETE)

-Business tables created via sys.create_table() (and the built-in customers/items tables) have a companion _v view that hides audit columns (created_at, updated_at, updated_by).
+Business tables created via sys.create_table() (and the built-in customers/items tables) have a companion _v view that hides audit columns and resolves FK labels.
 Views use security_barrier=true.
 By default, SELECT is granted to owner, admin, staff, and member. sys.set_table_permissions() can revoke or grant view access for staff, member, and anon; sys.alter_table() preserves these grants when rebuilding the view.

 ObjectPurpose